 Per research published in The Lancet and PLOS Digital Health, digital interventions have the potential to effectively diminish the symptoms of mental health conditions such as depression and anxiety.
-But it’s estimated that less than 3% of solutions have an appropriate evidence base.
+But very few solutions have an appropriate evidence base.

 So how can organisations committed to boosting employee wellbeing ensure their existing or potential solutions have sufficient evidence to back them up?
 Here are a few questions to get started.

 3 questions to ask around evidence-base in digital-first mental health solutions